HydroModPy/HydroModPy/docs/source/theory/streams_and_seepage/downslope-distance-calibration.rst

 conventions differ enough to move :math:`r_{optim}` across its bound.
 Declaring ``observed_position_accuracy`` raises :math:`L_{ref}` to that accuracy when it is the larger of the two, because a finer mesh otherwise divides the denominator without improving the agreement.
+That is not a hypothetical: the known biases below carry a measured case of :math:`r_{optim}` halving on a coarser grid with nothing else changed.

 The validity bound and what it does not mean
 --------------------------------------------